 6. Freelance Legal Writing

 General freelance writing is an excellent side hustle, but having legal experience and qualifications opens up possibilities for some of the highest-paying gigs.
 There’s a lot of demand for legal content, and many lawyers can earn a good income by writing articles, blog posts, or even books on legal topics.
-There aren’t many freelance writers qualified for these assignments, so your services and skill are likely to be in high demand.
+There aren’t many freelance writers qualified for legal writing assignments, so your services and skills are likely to be in high demand.

 Just like teaching, freelance writing also could be excellent for your career.
 You’ll gain exposure and build a name for yourself in the industry, which may open up other doors in the future.

 If you’re interested in freelance legal writing, there are several ways to get started.
 You can look for online job postings, or you can approach companies or individuals directly.
 You may also consider creating a blog or website to showcase your work and attract clients.